munificent/craftinginterpreters/book/evaluating-expressions.md

 before an operation is attempted.
 We tend to consider this a black-and-white choice, but there is actually a continuum between them.

-It turns out even most statically typed languages do *some* type checks at runtime.
+It turns out even most statically-typed languages do *some* type checks at runtime.
 The type system checks most type rules statically, but inserts runtime checks in the generated code for other operations.

 For example, in Java, the *static* type system assumes a cast expression will always safely succeed.
 After you cast some value, you can statically treat it as the destination type and not get any compile errors.
 But downcasts can fail, obviously.
 The only reason the static checker can presume that casts always succeed without violating the language's soundness guarantees is because the cast is checked *at runtime* and throws an exception on failure.

 A more subtle example is [covariant arrays][] in Java and C#.
 The static subtyping rules for arrays allow operations that are not sound.
 Consider: